05 Oct Emmanuel Pi Djob

 EMMANUEL PI DJOB

-A voice shaped by Gospel, a charisma that swept audiences off their feet all over the world.
-Talented musician Emmanuel Pi Djob’s greatest gift is without a doubt his innate ability to communicate love and to connect with other human beings wherever he goes.
-An interview with a man who was born to bring joy to the world.
+A voice shaped by Gospel, a charisma that swept audiences off their feet all over the world, Emmanuel Pi Djob was born to be a star.
+A talented musician Djob’s greatest gift is undoubtedly his innate ability to communicate love and to connect with other human beings wherever he goes.

 By Victoria Adelaide | OCT 23.
 2017